bakera1/CreditDefaultSwapPricer/README.md

 2. Is the only system that can model the weather is the weather?

-...If what you need is ISDA pricing then why settle for anything other than the ISDA pricer; however using this CDS pricer avoid the hastle of figuring out all the correct C functions to call and how to pass objects easily into these extern "C" style functions with double* and custom typedef objects.
+   If what you need is ISDA pricing then why settle for anything other than the ISDA pricer; however using this CDS pricer avoid the hastle of figuring out all the correct C functions to call and how to pass objects easily into these extern "C" style functions with double* and custom typedef objects.

 ### CDS All In One